kuhumcst/texton/INSTALL.md

 ### mate-parser

 This webservice calls another webservice.
 The .war file for that webservice is in https://github.com/kuhumcst/texton-bin.
-Copy the .war file to the tomcat webapps folder.
+Copy the BohnetsParser.war file to the tomcat webapps folder.

 ### mate-POStagger

 This webservice calls another webservice.
 The .war file for that webservice is in https://github.com/kuhumcst/texton-bin.
-Copy the .war file to the tomcat webapps folder.
+Copy the BohnetsTagger.war file to the tomcat webapps folder.

 ### np-genkender